 Stage 1: All professors are invited to propose qualified junior researchers to their respective faculty.
 Applications can be submitted to the respective dean's office until 1 November 2019.

 The documents can be submitted in either German or English.

-Depending on the faculty, professors are asked to send the nomination documents per Email, unless otherwise requested by the faculty, to the following persons:
+Depending on the faculty, professors are asked to send the nomination documents per Email to the following persons:

 Stage 2: Thereafter, each faculty nominates 1-2 candidates to the Graduate Campus.
 The nomination documents should include a supporting statement of the Dean of the respective faculty.